Glossary of Terms

 Cognate Cognates are courses which are closely related to Program courses in any chosen major.
 For example, a Sociology course would be a cognate for a Psychology major; a Chemistry course would be a cognate for a Biology major.

 Cost of Attendance (COA) The Cost of Attendance (COA) is not to be confused with the bill.
-The COA is determined using rules established by law and combines direct costs (such as tuition and fees and housing and a meal plan, if applicable) as well as indirect costs (such as a housing and food allowance for off-campus students and an allowance for books and supplies and other miscellaneous expenses).
+The COA is determined using rules established by law and combines direct costs (such as tuition and fees and housing and a meal plan (food), if applicable) as well as indirect costs (such as a housing and food allowance for off-campus students and an allowance for books, course materials, supplies, equipment and other miscellaneous expenses).
 To get a more accurate picture of what your bill may be, subtract your indirect expenses from your COA or use our bill estimator at stockton.edu/bursars.
 Visit stockton.edu/finaid to learn more.

 Counseling Center